Holy Land Study Tour

 Requirements: Study Abroad Programs

-- A completed application form (.pdf) or apply online with a non-refundable application fee of $25.
+- Completed application form (.pdf) or apply online with a non-refundable application fee of $25.

 - A one-page essay describing how this program can help you fulfill your personal and professional goals and objectives.